dldc-packages/zenjson/deno_dist/README.md

 ## How does it works

-When you call `sanitize`, ZenJSON will traverse your data and metch it against a list of custom types.
+When you call `sanitize`, ZenJSON will traverse your data and match it against a list of custom types.
 When a value matches a type, it will replace the value into a tuple of two elements (the first element is the name of the type, the second is the sanitized value).

 For example if you call `sanitize(NaN)` it will produce the following result: `['number', 'NaN']`.